tidymodels/recipes/tests/testthat/_snaps/time.md

         prep()
     Condition
       Error in `step_time()`:
+      Caused by error in `prep()`:
-      x Possible values of `features` are: "am", "hour", "hour12", "minute", "second", or "decimal_day". i Invalid values were: "hourly".
+      ! `features` must be one of "am", "hour", "hour12", "minute", "second", or "decimal_day", not "hourly". i Did you mean "hour12"?

 # bake method errors when needed non-standard role columns are missing